 Home to stunning old towns and quaint ports, high mountains ideal for adventure, and a collection of awe-inspiring beaches — there’s something for everyone on a holiday in Crete!

 Many people book a trip to Crete with the sole purpose of relaxing on the gorgeous beaches.

 But, there’s so much more you can see and do in Crete than just lazing by the sea.
 It’s possible to go trekking, snorkeling, mountain biking, sailing, or even fishing!

-I first came to Crete several years ago, and I kept returning each year.
+I first came to Crete in 2016, and I kept returning each year.
 Like many others I’ve met, I completely fell in love with the place and decided to stay.

-The coastal city of Chania has been my adopted home for more than four years.
-Now it’s time for you to discover Crete!
+The coastal city of Chania has been my adopted home for more than seven years.
+Now it’s time for you to travel to Crete!

-I’m excited to introduce Crete to you in this comprehensive travel guide.
+I’m excited to introduce my home to you in this comprehensive Crete travel guide.

 Where to Stay in Crete, Greece